gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 If the new version of Teleport fails to start, the installation of Teleport is reverted as described above.

-If `teleport-updater` itself fails with an error, and an older version of `teleport-updater` is available, the update will retry with the older version.
+If `teleport-update` itself fails with an error, and an older version of `teleport-update` is available, the update will retry with the older version.

 Known failure conditions caused by intentional configuration (e.g., updates disabled) will not trigger retry logic.